00:00-00:48

 *Nx=observed population

 [Taylor stands, covered from head to toe in his clothes.
-The clothes animate to show Taylor wearing a t-shirt, revealing clearance of his psoriasis, except for some faint remaining plaques on his arms.
-The image of Taylor shifts to the left while captions animate to fill most of the screen.]
+The clothes then transition away from his body, revealing clearance of his psoriasis, except for some faint remaining plaques on his arms.]

 Caption: